RepellantMold/Screamverter/readme.md

 # Screamverter

-Scream Tracker 3 module to Scream Tracker 2 module converter
+Scream Tracker 3 module to Scream Tracker 2 module converter written in C.

 ## Building

 It should be as simple as running your favorite compiler on `main.c` You can also run "nmake scream.mak" if you run Microsoft Quick C for MS-DOS.

+I also use one submodule (clowncommon by Clownacy)[https://github.com/Clownacy/clowncommon], so make sure to clone this repo with `--recurse`!

 ## Requirements